Dry Cough Symptoms

 What Causes Dry Cough?

-A dry cough can be caused by various reasons, including cigarette smoke, allergies, environmental irritants, asthma, or a common cold.
+Various reasons, including cigarette smoke, allergies, environmental irritants, asthma, or a common cold can cause a dry cough.
 Someone with asthma or bronchitis can experience a dry cough if their airways become swollen.

 Certain lung-related diseases like asbestosis or mesothelioma can cause dry cough when the lining of the lungs, called the pleura, begins to thicken and put pressure on the lungs.
 Dry cough, shortness of breath, and chest pain can occur when the pleura presses inward on the lungs.